-Grower group certification refers to the certification of a group of producers who are in close proximity to one another, whose farms are uniform in most ways, and who are organized under one management and marketing system.
+Grower group certification refers to the certification of a group of producers whose farms are uniform in most ways, and who are organized under one management and marketing system.
 Grower group certifications have historically been used for the certification of cooperatives or groups of producers located in a geographical or social region, whose crops are marketed collectively.
 Primary crops produced by grower groups include coffee, cocoa, tea, spices, and tropical fruits.